 What is CBD oil?

 CBD oil can be extracted from the leaves, stalk, and flowers of the cannabis plant and manufactured with a carrier oil such as hemp, olive or MCT oil.
 CBD oil can be ingested sublingually, topically, in capsules or mixed with food or drinks.
-Globally many people choose CBD oil for its range of therapeutic and health benefits.
+Globally many people choose CBD oil for its range of therapeutic properties.

-- Epilepsy: CBD oil has anti-seizure and anti-spasmolytic action that has been demonstrated in preclinical and human trials.
-Recent studies have revealed that CBD oil can reduce the frequency of seizures suffered by epileptic children and adults.
+- Epilepsy: There is evidence demonstrated in preclinical and human trials to suggest that CBD oil has anti-seizure and anti-spasmolytic actions.
+Recent studies have revealed that CBD oil has the potential to reduce the frequency of seizures suffered by epileptic children and adults.
 CBD medicines have been used to manage symptoms of seizure conditions such as; Dravet syndrome, Lennox-Gastaut syndrome (LGS), febrile infection-related epilepsy syndrome (FIRES), tuberous sclerosis complex and others.

 - Anxiety and Depression: CBD oil has been prescribed as a therapeutic medication for patients suffering from mood or psychological disorders.
-Investigations suggest that CBD can reduce subjective experiences of anxiety and may have mood-elevating qualities.
-More research is needed, but in the meantime studies and anecdotes provide a foundation for CBD oil in the alleviation of mood disorders.
+Investigations suggest that CBD can possibly reduce subjective experiences of anxiety and may have mood-elevating qualities.
+More research is needed, but in the meantime studies, anecdotes and ongoing prescription by doctors provide a foundation for CBD oil in the alleviation of mood disorders.

 - Insomnia: CBD oil has been used to aid in the treatment of insomnia in legal cannabis markets for many years.
-In the correct dose CBD (and some other cannabinoids) have been researched for its sedating effect, that does not impact next day cognition, unlike other pharmaceutical sleep aids.
+In the correct dose, CBD (and some other cannabinoids) have been researched for its sedating effect, that does not impact next day cognition.

 - Chronic Pain: CBD oil has been approved by the TGA for access under the SASB scheme, for medical cannabis chronic pain patients in Australia.
 It interacts with chemical messengers in the brain that control pain sensations.
 So far human trials have shown enough positive outcomes to warrant further research.
 Medical cannabis and CBD oil are also being investigated for their opioid-sparing capacity, weaning patients off opioids for their pain relief to cannabis medicines with a significantly lower risk of dependency.

 - Cancer: CBD oil has shown positive impacts on symptoms associated with chemotherapy treatment and is often prescribed to alleviate symptoms of nausea, anorexia and anxiety.
-There is also evidence suggesting CBD oil can reduce inflammation and regulate cell growth in cancer models, such research is still isolated to laboratories and animal studies, and results are far away from being a reality for humans, yet still promising.
+There is also evidence suggesting CBD oil may reduce inflammation and regulate cell growth in cancer models, such research is still isolated to laboratories and animal studies, and results are far away from being a reality for humans.